 Originally conceived as the Austrian headquarters of Philips, it was opened in April 1965, after 4 years of construction starting in late 1961.
 Philips Haus showcases a particularly unique construction.
 It rests on 4 slender reinforced concrete pylons, prominently visible on its facades.
-Between those – and cantilevering beyond them considerably – span more than 70 metres long prestressed concrete beams.
-Two per floor, spaced 14m deep, connected by a minimized secondary floor and beam construction.
+Between those – and cantilevering beyond them considerably – span more than 70 meters long prestressed concrete beams.
+Two per floor spaced 14m deep, connected by a minimized secondary floor and beam construction.
 As a result, the individual floors seem to rest between the primary pylons like a stack of shelves inserted through a pair of ladders.
-The centre-span of the longitudinal beams measures 39 meters, its cantilevers 16 meters on each side.
-A 76-meter-long, three-storey podium, sits off-centre underneath the high-rise slab.
+The center span of the longitudinal beams measures 39 meters, with its cantilevers 16 meters on each side.
+A 76-meter-long, three-story podium, sits off-center underneath the high-rise slab.
 Both volumes are interconnected through a shared vertical circulation core.

 Approximately 50m in height, the building is a masterpiece of structural engineering.
 Responsible for its structure was legendary Austrian engineer Robert Krapfenbauer in cooperation with the Munich fi rm Dyckerhoff & Widmann.
-A column-free plan allowed for the first open-space off ices in Austria in the 1960s, and today provided an ideal starting point for a sustainable refurbishment of the Philips Haus.
-Its open, interrupted layout facilitated a great variety of adaptations: from loft to micro apartment, all possibilities for conversion into contemporary forms of housing could be exploited.
-The result might be called a ‘vertical village’, composed from serviced apartments, supermarkets, restaurants, fitness club, parking and a future connection to the new U2 underground metro line.
+A column-free plan allowed for the first open-space offices in Austria in the 1960s, and today provided an ideal starting point for a sustainable refurbishment of the Philips Haus.
+Its open, interrupted layout facilitated a great variety of adaptations: from loft to micro-apartment, all possibilities for conversion into contemporary forms of housing could be exploited.
+The result might be called a ‘vertical village’, composed of serviced apartments, supermarkets, restaurants, fitness club, parking, and a future connection to the new U2 underground metro line.

-Revitalisation of the building was carried out in close coordination with the historic preservation authorities, as since 2010 the façade, structure and circulation cores had become registered monuments.
-Reconstruction of the aluminium ribbon windows received particular attention and was subtle reinterpretation of Schwanzer’s original façade from the 1960s – which did not survive into the 21st century and had been replaced a few times.
+Revitalization of the building was carried out in close coordination with the historic preservation authorities, as since 2010 the façade, structure, and circulation cores had become registered monuments.
+Reconstruction of the aluminum ribbon windows received particular attention and was a subtle reinterpretation of Schwanzer’s original façade from the 1960s – which did not survive into the 21st century and had been replaced a few times.